ejmastnak/ejmastnak.com/content/tutorials/vim-latex/compilation/index.md

 After compiling with `:VimtexCompile` or `:VimtexCompileSS`, VimTeX will automatically open the QuickFix menu if warnings or errors occurred during compilation (the QuickFix menu stays closed if compilation completes successfully).
 For most compilation errors, the QuickFix menu will display the error's line number and a (hopefully) useful error message.
-In such cases you can use the Vim commands `:cc` and `:cn` (short for `:cnext`, which also works), to jump directly to the offending line.
+In such cases you can use the Vim commands `:cc` and `:cn` to jump directly to the offending line (much more info at `:help quickfix` in the Vim docs).

 Here is an example in which VimTeX detects missing inline math around the math-mode `\int` command, recognizes that the error occurs on line `8`,